 The Golden Triangle crossing has already been improved, but is not yet active.
 Because most of the crossings that affect Keller are close together and locomotives are required to sound their whistles within 1/8th mile in advance of each crossing, some of the crossings along the route will need to be activated at the same time to be effective.
 Golden Triangle’s proximity to Keller-Hicks, which has not yet been improved, makes it one of these cases.

 The Keller-Hicks crossing is complicated by the expense of improvements and the need to coordinate with the City of Fort Worth; the rail crossing itself is in Keller, but the Katy Road/Keller Hicks Road intersection is in Fort Worth.
 Estimates for Keller’s share of this project are as high as $1.8 million.
 The design and engineering for the Keller-Hicks crossing, including improvements to Keller's portion of the road itself, was approved in the FY 2016 budget.
-Construction, in partnership with the City of Fort Worth, is tentatively slated for FY 2017.
+Upgrades directly affecting the railroad crossing were completed in FY 2017; Keller is now awaiting some final steps that must be completed by Union Pacific itself before it an the Golden Triangle crossing go quiet.
+Road improvement designs are also nearing completion with construction tentatively scheduled in FY 2018.

 City leaders also anticipate some level of partnership may be required for the Katy Road/Mt.Gilead crossing, though the extent of each city’s contributions has not yet been determined.
 In that case, the intersection and railroad crossing are both in Fort Worth, but Keller has interests in having it go quiet and in having Fort Worth extend one of the roads on their side of the border (Timberland) through to Hwy.
 377, aligned with Mt.
 Gilead Road.
 Some of the railroad’s requirements for quiet zones regarding “channelization” of a road as it approaches an upgraded crossing may also require work on the Keller side of the border.